Kuriboss/TheMerchant/README.md

 # The Merchant
 Internship Project.
-Made with Unity/Python and Flask.
+Made with Unity/Python and Flask.<br>
 Video game designed to use AI to understand player behavior through a series of moral choices.
 ![menu](https://github.com/Kuriboss/TheMerchant/assets/78835067/9abac84b-b197-496b-8cfd-cdc803a1eda0)